pitermarx/pitermarx.github.io/content/posts/2022/12/christianity-is-cool/index.md

 > **Islam provides solutions Christianity doesn't.**
 >
-> We have strict rules for marriage, who can marry who, reason to get married, what to say when you get married, how to solve conflicts between husband and wife, breastfeeding rules, sex rules, divorce, inheritance, etc...
+> We have strict rules for marriage, who can marry who, reason to get married, what to say when you get married, how to solve conflicts between husband and wife, breastfeeding rules, sex rules, divorce, inheritance, etc.
 >
 > Things like "Love Jesus, go to heaven" [...]
 >